A Monthly Labour Market Snapshot for employers in Canada

 By examining these trends through the lens of real hiring activity, Agilus helps employers move beyond headline statistics to better understand the talent landscape across Canada.

-Monthly Labour Market Snapshot
+Monthly Labour Market Snapshots

 February 2026: Canada’s Labour Market Sends Mixed Signals